 When an individual requests that a report of gender-based misconduct, discrimination, or other bias-motivated misconduct by a Loyola student or organization be investigated and adjudicated under this process, that report will be considered a “grievance” and the University will commence the process to investigate and adjudicate the matter (“the grievance process”).
-The individual bringing the grievance forward is the “complainant,” and the student or organization who allegedly committed the violation is the “respondent.”
+The individual bringing the grievance forward is the “affected party,” and the student or organization who allegedly committed the violation is the “respondent.”
 In addressing grievances, the University will balance the needs and rights of all parties in a fair and unbiased process.

 The grievance process is available to any individual who reports being harmed by a Loyola student in a discriminatory manner and in alleged violation of the University's policies prohibiting the following: